thoulihan1/Moneybox/README.md

 The project took ~5 hours, including learning time, implementation, testing, documenting.
 I would have liked to have written more tests, but I feel like I had reached the time limit.

-I have hosted the application on Heroku, so the API can now be reached at:
+I have deployed the application on Heroku, so the API can now be reached at:

 `https://salty-caverns-46525.herokuapp.com/api/v1`